 Along the lines of locations, the Vet Chef truck has recently been invited to park at Boeing during their lunch breaks, which is like striking gold.
 This came after the business had built a good reputation and won the “Best of Western Washington” Award.

-But it took some building of the brand and reputation before these types of invitations started rolling in for Kyle and his food truck.
+But it took some building of the brand before these types of invitations started rolling in for Kyle and his food truck.
 In the beginning, he says, you just need to go wherever the people are and take the opportunities as they come.

 Eventually, once you gain a reputation, you can become choosy about which events you’ll agree to, based on how profitable they will be for you.